BBC Young Musician: Broadcast

 Regional heats were televised in 1978; a round before the category final was aired until 1994, and again in 2002 and 2004.
-From 1978 to 1984, all programmes were broadcast on BBC One until it was moved to BBC Two in 1986; however from 2002 to 2012, the heats were moved to BBC Four, with only the final aired on BBC Two.
+From 1978 to 1984, all programmes were broadcast on BBC One until it was moved to BBC Two in 1986; however from 2002 to 2012, the majority of the competition rounds were moved to BBC Four, with only a highlights/preview show (in 2002 and 2004) and the final aired on BBC Two.
+Previously, additional programmes were broadcast as part of each competition alongside coverage in some later years on BBC Radio 3.

 In 2010, highlights of the new semi-final stage were also broadcast on BBC Two.
 In 2014, all stages of the competition moved to BBC Four, and the category finals and the grand final were broadcast on BBC Radio 3.
 For the 2018 competition, Radio 3 broadcast a 30-minute concert starring each competitor in the week before their category final aired.
+For 2024, the grand final will be broadcast on BBC Two for the first time since 2012 in the form of highlights of the concerto performances, whilst the full concert programme is to be aired on BBC Four and BBC Radio 3.

 Hosts

 The following have hosted stages of the competition: